abz2489/scrum-sisters/README.md

 The age groups, like the clubs will be pre populated within the database to ensure uniformity in catergories.
 For example if one user was to enter "under 15s" and another "U15s", finding the right age group as a visitor will become much more complicated.

 **Training Days**
 Training days will also be pre populated in the database.
-Users will be able to select more than one option as many teams train more than once a week.

 ## Skeleton